Implications of gauge freedom for nonrelativistic quantum electrodynamics: Measurements and virtual photons

 The important conclusion of this section is that outside of conventional weak-coupling and Markovian regimes there is necessarily a trade-off between defining material systems as localised objects versus avoiding virtual vacuum excitations.
-In the multipolar-gauge material systems are fully localised, but if such a ``detector" is deemed accessible and is therefore prepared in a particular energetic state, then it will necessarily become excited even within the corresponding photonic vacuum.
-These virtual excitations are not encountered if one instead deems physical subsystem excitations to be those defined relative to the true ground state of the composite system.
+In the multipolar gauge material systems are most localised.
+We will see in Sec.~\ref{loc_caus} that if such a ``detector" is deemed accessible and is therefore prepared in its lowest energetic state, then under the influence of the interaction it will necessarily become excited even within the corresponding photonic vacuum, because this state is not the ground state of the interacting composite.
+These virtual excitations are not encountered if one instead defines physical subsystem excitations relative to the true ground state.
 This, however, constitutes defining the physical subsystems relative to an unconventional gauge (neither Coulomb nor multipolar).
 Material systems defined in this way, are necessarily delocalised to some extent.
 Thus, while in practice a detection process necessarily possesses finite extent in space and time, theoretically some degree of spatial localisation of a detector must be sacrificed if one wishes to eliminate the prediction of its virtual excitation.

-The balance between spacetime localisation and the inclusion of virtual quanta becomes significant outside of traditional regimes and is determined by the gauge choice.
-We review theoretical aspects of cavity QED beyond the weak-coupling regime considering some simple solvable models in this context.
-We consider virtual excitations in the context of the general theory of weak-measurements.